 Any fish in a can or pre-packaged is at your discretion of purchase.
 Sniff if you can sniff.
 Walk away if you can’t unless it doesn’t matter to you.
 Some shoppers could care-less.

 Save yourself the financial loss of food waste or buying products you don’t like by taking a moment to sniff what you put in your shopping cart.

-Don’t put the product so close to your nose that it touches it or stick your fingers in to taste or try unless you’re buying it.
+Please don’t put the product so close to your nose that it touches it or stick your fingers to taste or try unless you’re buying it.

-Most beauty shops offer sample bottles that you can sniff test before you buy, including perfume.
+Most beauty shops offer sample bottles that you can sniff and test before buying, including perfume.

-This is why you should always WASH everything you purchase in the produce department or have picked by someone else.
+Another good reason we should always WASH everything we purchase in the produce department or have picked by someone else.

-A good vinegar and water spray or bath is a great way to keep produce fresh, crisp and clean.
+A good vinegar and water spray or bath is a great way to keep fresh, crisp, and clean produce.

 10 Products you should sniff test before buying